 15. Molson Muscle

-Molson muscle is a light-hearted and playful Canadian slang term used to describe a beer belly or the accumulation of excess abdominal weight, often associated humorously with the consumption of Molson beer, one of Canada's most well-known and beloved beer brands.
+Molson muscle is a light-hearted and playful slang for a beer belly or the accumulation of excess abdominal weight.
+It is often associated humorously with the consumption of Molson Coors, one of Canada's most well-known and beloved beer brands.
+The brewery has a long history in the country; Molson Muscle has become one of the common Canadian euphemisms since the 20th century.

 16. Rink Rat